UffizziCloud/docs/docs/password-protected.md

 1. Navigate to your project, then select **Project Settings** > **Password protection** > **EDIT** > **Password protection** (toggle).
 2. Enter a username and password, then select **SAVE**.

-Password protection will now enabled for all environments belonging to this project, including any pre-existing environments.
+Password protection will now be enabled for all environments belonging to this project, including any pre-existing environments.

 ___